raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 ### foldl

 `.reduce` is handy, but it's not the whole story.
 It's a method on arrays, and we might have lots of collections that aren't arrays.
 We ought to be able to fold any iterable.
-Here's a method that makes iterables:
+Here's a function that makes iterables:

 ```javascript
 const range = function * (fromNumber, toNumber) {